 30 September: The National Gallery of Australia opens 11 new Indigenous galleries and art spaces that will house the majority of the gallery’s huge collection of Indigenous art, reportedly the largest collection of its kind in the world. ⇒ Aboriginal arts

-9 October: The opera Pecan Summer premiers telling the story of the Cummeragunja Aboriginal walk-off of 1939.
+9 October: The opera Pecan Summer premieres telling the story of the Cummeragunja Aboriginal walk-off of 1939.
 It is the first opera to be partly sung in Yorta Yorta language.

-15 October: The Indigenous Land Corporation announces it had purchased the Ayers Rock Resort at Yulara, near Uluru.
+15 October: The Indigenous Land Corporation (ILC) announces it had purchased the Ayers Rock Resort at Yulara, near Uluru (Ayers Rock).
 The deal covers all resort hotels, accommodation and infrastructure.
 The ILC is an independent statutory authority of the Australian government, established to assist Aboriginal people to acquire and manage land to achieve economic, environmental, social and cultural benefits.

 14 November: Poet and author Dr Roberta ‘Bobbi’ Sykes dies aged 67.
 In the 1980s she became the first Aboriginal Australian to attend Harvard University, gaining a PhD in education, and in 1994 was awarded the Australian Human Rights Medal.
-Sykes is also a co-founder of the Aboriginal Tent Embassy.
+Sykes also was the executive secretary of the Aboriginal Tent Embassy.

-25 November: Aboriginal author and lawyer Larissa Behrendt is named NSW Australian of the Year.
-She is given the award in “recognition of her passionate and articulate advocacy for the rights of Aboriginal and Torres Strait Islanders”.
+25 November: Aboriginal author and lawyer Larissa Behrendt is named NSW Australian of the Year in “recognition of her passionate and articulate advocacy for the rights of Aboriginal and Torres Strait Islanders”.

 7 December: The Salvation Army apologises to survivors of Salvation Army Girls and Boys Homes of Australia, the “forgotten children”.
 They lived in orphanages and homes until the early 1990s, and many were abused.
 40% of them were Aboriginal .

-16 December: The USA are the last country to support the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
+16 December: The USA is the last country to sign up to the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
 Canada joined on November 12, 2010.